michael-e/email_newsletter_manager/readme.md

 echo shell_exec('php -v');
 ```

-If you don't get a verbose answer, the CLI SAPI is not installed, and you will not be able to use this extension.

-On Debian, you may install the PHP CLI by typing
+If you get a verbose answer, you are fine.
+Otherwise, the CLI SAPI might not be installed at all.
+On Debian, you may install the PHP CLI by typing:

 	apt-get install php5-cli

+There may, however, be a different issue: Just like the extension itself, the above test script starts a PHP CLI process from Apache assuming that the PHP executable can be run with `php`, so it assumes that the PHP executable is in the `PATH` in this case.
+This is not always configured, especially on shared hosting.

-If you are on a shared hosting account, you should ask your provider.
-The CLI should be installed on most shared hosting accounts.
+So if you are on **shared hosting**, you should ask your provider:

+* Is the PHP CLI SAPI installed?
+* Do you need to use a full path to the executable when running it from an Apache PHP script (via `shell_exec`)?
+(For example, one might need to use `/opt/php-5.6/bin/php` instead of just `php`.)

+If the full path to the PHP executable is required, you can set this path on Symphony's preferences page.

 ### The local MySQL socket